Fighting For Victims Of TBI

 A traumatic brain injury (TBI) can occur any time a person is struck in the head or violently jolted.
 These injuries often result from motor vehicle accidents, falls and other traumatic events.

-At Law Office of Derek M. Hays, LLC, we realize the lasting impact that traumatic brain injuries have on victims and their loved ones.
+At Law Offices of Derek M. Hays, LLC, we realize the lasting impact that traumatic brain injuries have on victims and their loved ones.
 If you or someone you love has experienced a serious brain injury, we can help you fight for the compensation you deserve under the law.

 Depending on the facts of your case, it may be possible to pursue damages for: